Skip to Content

 Typically only kids 13 and under can wear a costume in the park.
 However, Mickey’s Not-So-Scary Halloween Party is one of few times a year that guests of all ages can wear one!

-That said, guests still have to follow some basic rules when it comes to wearing costumes in the park.
+That said, you still have to follow some basic rules when it comes to wearing costumes in the park.

 In addition, the clothing can’t drag on the ground, be excessively torn, or have sharp objects for safety reasons.